Chanti (1992 film)

-The film was the first film to cross 100 days in more than 40 direct centers that was an industry record at that time.
+It was the first film to cross 100 days in more than 40 direct centers, an industry record at that time.
 It won four Nandi Awards.

 Plot

-The story begins starts with the birth of a baby girl, Nandini, in the world of feudal landlords (Zamindars) whose word is a law for the villagers who work on their land.
-Nandini's three brothers throw a feast in honor of the girl child.
+The story begins with the birth of a baby girl, Nandini, into a family of feudal landlords (Zamindars) whose word is law for the villagers who work on their land.
+Nandini's three brothers throw a feast in honour of her birth.
 The young son of the local singer (who had died) is brought in to sing for the event.
 The three brothers raise Nandini like their own child as their parents had died.
 At the age of 5, an astrologer predicts that Nandini will bring much happiness to the family, but her marriage will be based on her choice and not the choice of her brothers.
 This angers the brothers and to prevent this from happening, she is raised within the confines of the house.
-She is home schooled and when she does go out, all the men are warned to hide from Nandini and that seeing Nandini will be met with dire consequences.
+She is home-schooled and when she does go out, all the men are warned to hide from Nandini and that glimpsing Nandini will bring them with dire consequences.

 Nandini reaches puberty.
-The few males allowed around her are the service staff and her bodyguards.
+The few men allowed around her are the service staff and her bodyguards.
 Meanwhile, the boy who sang, Chanti grows up to be a naive and gullible simpleton with a heart of gold.
 He is raised by his widowed mother Kanthamma.
-He doesn't go to school and spends his time singing and entertaining the people of the village.
+He does not go to school and spends his time singing and entertaining the people of the village.

 One day the bodyguards get into a fight with Chanti who beats them up.
-Impressed with Chanti's naivety and fighting skills, the Brothers hire Chanti to be Nandini's bodyguard and butler.
+Impressed with Chanti's naivete and fighting skills, the brothers hire Chanti to be Nandini's bodyguard and butler.
 Nandini meanwhile starts to resent her lack of freedom.
-She engages Chanti to show her the village without her brother's knowledge.
-Chanti complies with her wishes and shows her the village which results in Nandini getting sick.
+She cons Chanti to show her the village without her brothers' knowledge.
+Chanti complies with her wishes and shows her the village which results in Nandini falling ill.
 Chanti is blamed for Nandini getting sick and gets beaten up by the brothers.
-Nandini who has just started to like Chanti feels guilty for being the reason for him getting trashed.
+Nandini, who has just started to like Chanti, feels guilty for being the reason for him getting thrashed.
 She shares her medicine with Chanti who inadvertently equates Nandini to his mother, as being the few people who truly care for him.
 This incident brings them closer together emotionally.
-Nandini realizes she is now in love with Chanti.
+Nandini realises she is now in love with Chanti.